gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

         return header;
     }
     ```
-   This method locates the header of a column that data is currently sorted by, and assigns additional props, `defaultSort` and `defaultOrder`, to that header.
-At the same time, these two props are removed from headers of all other columns.
-This makes sure that the current sort column is properly highlighted, and its header properly indicates the current sort order.
+   This method locates the header of a column that data is currently sorted by, and assigns additional properties, `defaultSort` and `defaultOrder`, to that header.
+At the same time, these two properties are removed from headers of all other columns.
+As a result, the current sort column gets highlighted, and its header properly indicates the current sort order.
 Now, let's just add a call to this method in the next step.

 6. In `CountryTable`'s `render()` method, locate the `tableData` const and its `headers` property.
 Replace the current value of the `headers` property (`this.props.headers`) with this:
     ```javascript
     this.props.headers.map(header => this.setHeaderSortOptions(header))
     ```

-At this point, we should be all set.
+At this point, we should be all set with re-sorting data.
 After refreshing the page of our extension in your browser, try clicking column headers and see what happens.
-What you should see is data re-sorted, current sort column highlighted, and headers indicating what sort order is currently applied:
+What you should see is data re-sorted, current sort column highlighted, and sort order indicators in headers correctly displayed:

 ![Sorting in per-country table view](img/tablecard_sort.png)

 ### Fetching real data

-Our extension already looks nice &mdash; that is, until we realize we're still dealing with mock data.
+Our extension already looks nice &mdash; that is, until we realize that we're still dealing with mock data.
 It's time to start writing code that will get us real, live data from our WooCommerce installation, and then transform the data to the format that we expect.
 Let's get started.

 1. In the constructor of `SalesByCountryReport`, select the entire statement that initializes `this.state`, and replace it with the following:
     ```javascript